pastleo/CoursePickingHelper/README.md

 #### Alarm clock Part

  * This is the main dialog.
-Then please click “鬧鐘” to enter the main dialog of alarm clock
+Then please click “鬧鐘” to enter the main dialog of alarm clock.

 ![01.png](http://i.imgur.com/98yC3Ee.png)

- * The main dialog of the alarm clock is like the picture of the right.
+ * The main dialog of the alarm clock is like the following picture.
 In this dialog, you can add at most 1000 clocks if you want.

 ![02.png](http://i.imgur.com/u6baul9.png)